eamodeorubio/gql-contracts/index.md

 * Report service dependencies
 * Report services with broken contract tests (provider &amp; consumer)
 * Report services using deprecated contract features

-### Service Directory
-#### For testing &amp; CI

-* Tests ask service directory to spawn a:
-  * Mock server
-  * Automated consumer contract test
-* CI notify directory of broken contract tests
-* CI notify directory of deprecated contract usage

-### Service Directory
-#### Enforcing <span class="good">Evergreen</span> contracts

-* On contract change -> Trigger contract tests for any service consuming that contract
-* In production, use telemetry to report any deprecated usage or broken calls to the directory